What is an Electrocardiogram (ECG or EKG)?

 Technical Aspects of the ECG

-2.)
-QRS complex: This reflects the rapid depolarization of the ventricles, causing them to contract and pump blood to the lungs and the rest of the body.
+QRS Complex: This reflects ventricular depolarization, the rapid electrical activation of the ventricles, leading to their contraction and the ejection of blood to the lungs and systemic circulation.
+It is typically the most prominent part of the ECG waveform.

-3.)
-T wave: This indicates ventricular repolarization, where the heart prepares for the next contraction.
+T Wave: This indicates ventricular repolarization, the process by which the ventricles reset electrically in preparation for the next heartbeat.

-Each part of the ECG waveform corresponds to a specific phase of the heart’s electrical cycle.
-Changes in the amplitude, timing, or morphology of these waves can indicate different cardiac conditions.
+Each part of the ECG waveform corresponds to a specific phase of the cardiac electrical cycle.
+Deviations in wave amplitude, duration, or morphology can signal various cardiac disorders, including arrhythmias, ischemia, conduction abnormalities, or electrolyte imbalances.

 Clinical Applications of ECG